ciaralynch72/oh_canada_quiz/README.md

 - A next/previous and restart quiz button
 - Score tally at the end of the quiz

 The website needs to be intuitive and easy to navigate for the user.
 Users need to get a sense of accomplishment when they finish and know how well they have done.
-The site is responsive to all many screens so the user can enjoy the quiz anywhere.
+The site is responsive to all  screens so the user can enjoy the quiz anywhere.

 ### Scope ###
 To deliver a site to meet user needs I will need to have to following features in place:
-- A home screen with a start button
+- A home screen with a welcome mesage and a start button
-- Quiz questions
+- Quiz questions with options
--
+- A questions counter to show the progression of the questions
+- A score tally to show the user their score

 ### Structure ###

 This will be a simple website where the user will be presented with some welcome information on the quiz.
-When the user clicks the 'Start quiz' button that will lead them through a series of questions testing their general knowlege of Canada and informing them of facts about each correct answer.
+When the user clicks the 'Start quiz' button that will lead them through a series of questions testing their general knowlege of Canada.

 The site will be easy to navigate and intuitive to all the user to have a pleasant experience.